-Oven baked beans are made with brown sugar, molasses, and pork for a delicious, smoky flavor.
-Make this recipe as a quick and easy side dish.
+BBQ Baked Beans are cooked in the oven with brown sugar, molasses, and bacon, for a scrumptious, smoky flavor, and plenty of tangy barbecue sauce!
+Make this recipe for a quick and easy picnic or potluck dish.

 This family favorite only needs about 10 minutes of prep and uses simple ingredients that you probably already have on hand!